Portugal probes local transmission of omicron at soccer team

 Asked about whether the game should have been allowed, the official said that health authorities don’t decide over professional soccer games and that it was the clubs themselves who made the call.

-The Primeira Liga match started with just nine Belenenses SAD players on the pitch — two fewer than the game calls for — due to the coronavirus outbreak.
-But the referee suspended the game just after half-time, with Benfica leading 7-0, when only seven Belenenses SAD players took the field and the squad then lost another player.
+The Primeira Liga match started with just nine Belenenses SAD players on the pitch — two fewer than the game calls for — because of the coronavirus outbreak.
+But the referee suspended the game just after halftime, with Benfica leading 7-0, when only seven Belenenses SAD players took the field and the squad then lost another player.

-Club president Rui Pedro Soares said that despite having a decimated squad, his club had not asked for the game to be postponed.

 Benfica said that its players were tested on Monday as they normally are every week and that results were expected later in the day.
-It said the club had not received any requests to cancel Saturday’s game and league protocols were followed.
+It said the club hadn’t received any requests to cancel Saturday’s game and league protocols were followed.

 Benfica’s next scheduled match is the Primeira Liga derby against Sporting Lisbon on Friday.

+Club president Rui Pedro Soares had said the club didn’t formally ask for the game to be postponed, but he had told the league it didn’t want to play it.
+The club said it was the responsibility of the league and of health authorities to make the decision to postpone it.

+The club told Portuguese media on Sunday that 16 of its players had tested positive and that 44 people in total were put into isolation by health authorities.

-Portugal also found two positive coronavirus cases when it screened 218 passengers who arrived in Lisbon on a flight from the capital of Mozambique on Saturday.
+Portugal also found two positive coronavirus cases when it screened 218 passengers who arrived in Lisbon on a flight from Mozambique’s capital on Saturday.
 One of the cases was the delta variant and the other one couldn’t be established, authorities said.

 Despite having one of the highest vaccination rates in Europe, with 86.6% of its 10.3 million residents having received two coronavirus jabs, authorities in Portugal have tightened pandemic restrictions amid a recent rise in infections.